ghostfreeman/innerworld-frontend-project/README.md

 ## Running this app

-Make sure the docker container for the backend is in place, and then run `npm start`.
+Make sure the docker container for the backend is in place and running, and then:

+* `npm install`
+* `npm start`

 Report issues to the developer, ghostfreeman@gmail.com